infinum/rails-handbook/API/Pagination.md

 ## Enabling pagination

 In most cases, pagination is enabled through query string.
 Query string lets clients pass additional parameters which are not appropriate to send in headers or the body.
 A URL with pagination applied might look like this: `/api/v1/countries?page=5`.
 In the example, we're fetching countries and requesting the 5th page of results.
-Query string is the preferred way to enable pagination and also the one we use.
+Query string is the preferred way to enable pagination, but you can keep it also enabled by default, where a request without pagination query strings is handled as `page=1`.

 ## Types